isomorfeus/isomorfeus-puppetmaster/ruby/README.md

 Also requires the following npm modules with recommended versions:

-- puppeteer 1.13.0 - for the chromium driver
+- [puppeteer 1.16.0](https://github.com/GoogleChrome/puppeteer#readme) - for the chromium driver
-- puppeteer-firefox 0.5.0 - for the firefox driver
+- [puppeteer-firefox 0.5.0](https://www.npmjs.com/package/puppeteer-firefox) - for the firefox driver
-- jsdom 14.0.0 - for the jsdom driver
+- [jsdom 14.0.0](https://github.com/jsdom/jsdom#readme) - for the jsdom driver
-- canvas 2.4.1 - for the jsdom driver
+- [canvas 2.4.1](https://github.com/Automattic/node-canvas) - for the jsdom driver (optional)

 Simply install them in your projects root.
 Puppetmaster also depends on isomorfeus-speednode, which will be installed automatically.
 Speednode will pickup the node modules then from the projects root node_modules directory.